 How we engage:

-- We specifically seek customer requirements during business development contacts with new and existing clients.
+- We specifically seek customer requirements during business development meetings with new and existing clients.

 - Obtain fulfilment metrics employed by clients to measure on-going performance.

-This has led to an increase in successful new business development, bringing to market products that customers have specifically asked for, and on-going improvements in our products and service.
+This has led to an increase in new business development opportunities and collaborations, bringing to market products that customers have specifically asked for, and on-going improvements in our products and service.

-Outsourced fabrication is identified as a key stakeholder.
+Our outsourced manufacturing partner is a key stakeholder.

 Reason for engagement:

-We outsource our manufacturing and assembly to a specialist high-technology fabrication facility in the UK.
+We outsource our manufacturing and assembly to a specialist high-technology manufacturing facility in the UK.

 How we engage: